What Is a Metric in Google Analytics (And What to Track)

 With the data sources in place, you can build your report using drag and drop:

-• Add dimensions to rows or columns.
-If you’re new to this, start with just rows.
+2. Add dimensions to the rows or columns.
+If you’re new to this, start with rows.

-• Drag metrics to the “Values” section.
-This is where the numbers will show up.
+3. Drag metrics to the “Values” section.
+This is where your numbers will appear.

 GA4 Custom report data sources